miyakawataku/fluent-plugin-nsca/README.md

 the plugin sends a service check with the host name "fluent" (the host name of the fluentd server).

+Be aware that if the host name exceeds 64 bytes, it will be truncated.

 #### Service description

 The service description is determined as below.